 External data factors such as chronic disease indicators, economic stability, housing, transportation and education – otherwise known collectively as social determinants of health (SDOH) – are excluded from today’s EHR yet make up 70 percent of the potential patient’s outcomes.
 As we shift more and more towards value-based care models and population health, health systems increasingly need this kind of external data to effectively identify, stratify and treat patients.

-In this free, on-demand webinar, I detail what EHRs are good at and what they’re not good at, as well as how the EHR coupled with an analytics platform enables healthcare organizations to much more easily perform the critical functions for value-based care, including:
+The EHR coupled with an analytics platform enables healthcare organizations to much more easily perform the critical functions for value-based care, including:

 - Patient attribution